survivejs/maintenance-book/manuscript/code-quality/01-code-style.md

 }
 ```

-Consistent code style is especially important for open source projects with many casual contributions — developers won’t study your project’s code style when they contribute for the first time.
+Consistent code style is especially important for open source projects with many casual contributors — they’re not likely to study your project’s code style.

 Automated code style validation or code auto formatting may save you a lot of time and nerves.